cfeenstra67/sqlauthz/README.md

 The primary motivation for creating `sqlauthz` was that although PostgreSQL supports fine-grained permissions including row and column-level security, I've always found it difficult to take advantage of these features in real production systems.

 The difficult thing about fully making use of fine-grained permissions is mainly maintaining them as the number of roles and database objects grow, which tends to happen at a pretty rapid clip in many actively developed applications.
 Using most SQL migration tools, either:
-- You do define your objects declaratively (e.g. many ORMs) and the tool generates your SQL scripts for you, but typically these tools only support operations tables.
+- You do define your objects declaratively (e.g. many ORMs) and the tool generates your SQL scripts for you, but typically these tools only support operations on tables.
-- Your write your SQL scripts yourself, in which case it can be very difficult to understand the current state of your database as the number of scripts grow.
+- You write your SQL scripts yourself, in which case it can be very difficult to understand the current state of your database as the number of scripts grows.

 Declarative configuration is an excellent fit for maintaining complex systems as they change over time because the maintainer need only decide the state they want their system to be in, not the steps needed to get there.
 This is a very popular feature of ORMs, where they inspect models declared in code and generate SQL migrations scripts to update the database to match the state of the declared models.
 Similarly, infrastructure-as-code tools take a declarative configuration of desired cloud resources and make API calls to update your cloud resources to the desired state.